EPIC-guide/epic-guide.github.io/_life/money.md

 The form to request a TOU is on the [Vaud website](https://www.vd.ch/themes/etat-droit-finances/impots/pour-les-employeurs/impot-a-la-source/personnes-imposees-a-la-source-sourciers/).
 Once this is done, you keep being taxed at the source, but you have to follow the procedure described below to file your taxes.
 Opting for a TOU cannot be undone.
-Once requested, you will have to file your taxes every year, so if you are not obligated to do it you should only request one if your situation in terms of deductions should be stable long-term.
+Once requested, you will have to file your taxes every year, so if you are not obligated to do it, you should only request one if your situation in terms of deductions will be stable long-term.

 Before opening VaudTax, get the following documents and information, so that filing your taxes becomes a quick 15-minute affair:
 - The letter you got from the tax office that includes your "nᵒ de contribuable" and "code de contrôle" identifiers (the latter changes every year).